 Master of Science in Athletic Training

 Athletic trainers (AT) are healthcare professionals who collaborate with physicians and other healthcare providers to optimize the activity and participation of athletes.
 The profession encompasses the prevention, diagnosis and intervention of emergency, acute and chronic medical conditions in athletes.
-Click here to see how our program outcomes line up with the demands of the profession.

 Because by the year 2022, the athletic training profession will require a Master's degree for entry-level positions, Chatham has created two tracks for individuals interested in pursuing the MSAT: